-The easiest method of checking if you have clear rules on quality control is 0/1 possibility of establishing who was responsible for the mistake: an employee or quality rules failed, each time the job botched was spotted.
+The easiest method of checking if you have clear rules on quality control is a 0/1 possibility of establishing who was responsible for the mistake: an employee or quality rules failed, each time the job botched was spotted.

-You might be shocked, but it is important to say that the role of an employee isn’t guessing how to do things the best for the company, know everything, and perfectly balance efficiency with care to detail…
+You might be shocked, but it is important to say that the role of an employee isn’t guessing how to do things the best for the company, knowing everything, and perfectly balancing efficiency with care to detail…

-Why is it worth to crate and develop clear rules regarding the quality control:
+Why is it worth creating and developing clear rules regarding shop floor control:

-- OPTIMIZE THE COST – this is you not a coincidence, who decides which % of time is optimal for monitoring and … of course there are less complaints.
+- OPTIMIZE THE COST – this is not a coincidence, who decides which % of the time is optimal for monitoring and … of course, there are fewer complaints.

 - AUTOMATION – with each job botched (and they always will happen) there is something you can fix, to avoid it happening again;

 - TIME-SAVING – you can introduce new employees much faster;

-- BETTER RELATIONSHIP WITH THE STAFF – everybody knows what to do and how good they work (it i salso a proof in labor court if you want to punish an employee).
+- BETTER RELATIONSHIP WITH THE STAFF – everybody knows what to do and how good they work (it is also proof in labour court if you want to punish an employee).

-Imagine how you would work, whether many daily used devices such as laptops or cars were made if thousands of people involved in the production process, we’re only guessing if they did their job correctly?
+Imagine how you would work, whether many daily used devices such as laptops or cars were made if thousands of people were involved in the production process, we’re only guessing if they did their job correctly?

 How to create good quality control guidelines:

-Speaking from 10 years of experience in consulting and observing companies from the automotive industry, there isn’t a better option than creating and placing near workstations quality guidelines in the form of a table.
+Speaking from 10 years of experience in consulting and observing companies in the automotive industry, there isn’t a better option than creating and placing near workstations quality guidelines in the form of a table.
 Columns that may appear there can include information about:

 - Who: so who is performing monitoring, because ex. an operation can be controlled twice: by an operator and at random by a foreman

 - What: whether a parameter is checked, ex.
 Color, weight, lack of sharp edges, etc.

-- How and What with: the checked color ex.
+- How and What with: the checked colour ex.
 Using a sampler, by the naked eye, in the laboratory, against the light?

 - How often?
 Each piece, 1 out of 100 or maybe the first 5 and then every 10?